-A low performance bar affects everyone.
+Low performers slow strategic progress and demotivate those around them to reach for higher performance.
 Beware if low performers remain on the team for too long without improving.

 Beware if strategic targets routinely slip without significant reflection and continuous improvement by the leadership team.

-Beware if people do not know how their success is measured, how their contribution fits in and what they can count on from others.
+Beware if people do not know how their success is measured, how their contribution fits in, and what they can count on from others.